-The Doctor of Nursing Practice (DNP) degree provides a foundation for leadership development and refinement of clinical management skills for currently practicing Advanced Practice Registered Nurses (APRNs).
-DNP students will identify a vulnerable population of interest during their coursework.
-Each course will allow exploration of the population from differing perspectives and build on their empirical knowledge base.
-The population of interest also will serve as the focus for clinical skill development.
+The Doctor of Nursing Practice (DNP) degree provides a foundation for leadership development and refinement of clinical management skills for registered nurses with an earned MSN in a clinical area.
+The program will allow exploration of a vulnerable population and build program development competencies based on an empirical knowledge base.
+In addition, advanced leadership and managment skills will be a central focus of clinical practice.
 The degree program will be offered primarily in an asynchronous online format augmented by synchronous online teaching.

-The 33 credit hour curriculum consists of 8 courses (480 clinical practicum/residency hours) building on the preparation of certified APRNs.
+The 32 credit hour curriculum consists of 10 courses (528 clinical practicum/residency hours).

 © .
 University of the Incarnate Word.
 All rights reserved.
 Send feedback to the Web Team.